-The Juvenile Investigations Unit is comprised of 1 Detective Sergeant, 12 Detectives.
-There are two primary operational shifts: 7 am – 3 pm and 2 pm – 10 pm.
+The Juvenile Investigations Unit is comprised of 1 Detective Sergeant and 10 Detectives.
+The unit operates on one shift between the hours of 7 am – 3 pm.
 Four Detectives within the Juvenile Investigations Unit are assigned predominantly to the Decatur Public School System and work hours that correlate with the school day.
 All Detectives in the Juvenile Unit are subject to call-in for major crimes.
 Of those cases, the majority are criminal cases or child protective and child exploitation investigations.
 Included in these investigations are child death scenes, adult and child missing person cases.

 Detectives assigned to the Juvenile Investigations Unit deal with unique situations ranging from criminal investigations with both adult and juvenile offenders, status offenses, ordinance violations and social issues.
 The types of criminal offenses investigated by Detectives in the Juvenile Investigations Unit include Homicide, Sexual Assaults, Robbery, Aggravated Battery, Burglary, Arson, Theft, Assault and Weapons Offenses.
 The Unit also has Detectives that have been nationally trained and specialize in forensic examinations of computers, cellular phones and digital media, as well as specializing in the area of Internet Online Sexual Predator Enforcement.